 My apologies if I might have gotten carried away on that part.
 The impossible combination of kids, design and organization is a matter very close to my heart and my nervous system.

 Moving on to the home office.
 It's a messy paradise that offer abundance of drawers and shelves to be arranged in many unnatural, color-obsessed ways.
 How many pencils does one need to live happily ever after?

 Last, but not least, in the kitchen I've discovered there's apparently a rising demand for drawers that serve one exclusive function.
 Coffee pods for example, or straws.
 Yes, they are also color sorted.
 That's the whole point.
 And if you are not a huge fan of that blue pod flavor, suck it up, it's for the greater good.

 Is it just an obsessive compulsive disorder that some of us suffer from?
 Is it a new torture in the making?
 Is it a pandemic affecting design oriented beings?
 Whatever it is, this unnatural phenomenon disturbs me.
 I understand the visual appeal of it all, obsessive is my middle name.
 And I have to admit I'm envious, because I, too, want a coffee pod drawer.
 But nevertheless, these faux trends simply don't add up to me.

-Mies van der Rohe's most famous saying is "Form follows Function", meaning your design should always be driven from a necessity.
+Architect Louis H. Sullivan's famous axiom "Form follows Function" means your design should always be driven from a necessity.
 I've heard that repeatedly as an Architecture student and it's one of the fewer things I haven't neglected to remember.
 So, does this design serve the owner's need, or has the owner just become the design's slave?